SanthoshKR93/javaScript-notes/DOM_Document_Object_Model_Part_2.md

 ### onkeyup and onkeydown

-- <b>onkeyup-</b> this event occurs with a keystroke, ie. when we type a character in an text-box, on keyup, the handler function is executed. onkeydown - this event occurs with a keystroke, ie. when we type a character in an text-box, on keydown, the handler function is executed.
+- <b>onkeyup-</b> this event occurs with a keystroke, ie. when we type a character in an text-box, on keyup, the handler function is executed.
+- <b>onkeydown</b> - this event occurs with a keystroke, ie. when we type a character in an text-box, on keydown, the handler function is executed.

 #### example: